The Fanged Monster

 The Fanged Monster of Fast-Water

-I'm always a bit nervous when traveling to a foreign country, meeting new people and pursuing a fish I've never experienced before.
+I'm always a bit apprehensive when traveling to a foreign country for the first time, meeting new people and pursuing a fish I've never experienced before.
 I guess most people would be.
 So I couldn't help but wonder if these guys were putting me on.
-After creeping along slippery ledges and craggy rocks to the edge of a swirling pool, my guide told me to cast my big Rapala CD 18 into the rapids of Uraima falls!
+After creeping along slippery ledges and craggy rocks to the edge of a swirling pool, my guide told me to cast my big Rapala CD 18 into the wild rapids of looming in front of me!
 How could he keep a straight face looking into that swirling maelstrom?
 I couldn't see how it was possible for a fish to swim, let alone feed, in the roiling currents.
-Skeptically, I heaved the heavy lure into the frothing water and then frowned with the effort of struggling to retrieve the Rapala against the tremendously powerful current and the rock-strewn bottom.
-This did not seem like the way to access the fabled fast-water predator.
-Why weren't we using the boats?
+Skeptically, I heaved the heavy lure into the frothing water and then frowned with the effort of struggling to retrieve the big Rapala against the tremendously powerful current and the rock-strewn bottom.
+This did not seem like the way to access the fabled fanged fast-water predator.
+Why weren't we using the boats beached just downriver from us?
 I shook my head remembering how I'd spent endless tiring hours casting for saltwater species into unproductive surf from rocks just like these.
-Suddenly, on my second cast, I was startled out of my reverie when a belligerent payara blasted my lure and took off running, almost tumbling me off my rocky perch.
+Suddenly, on my second cast, I was startled out of my cranky reverie when a belligerent payara blasted my lure and took off running, almost tumbling me off my rocky perch.
 Line started screaming off my reel.

 It was a good thing I practiced on the smaller fish because no sooner did I settle back onto my rocky perch than I hooked up with a 20-pounder.
 This big monster decided that the road to freedom lay through the air.
 The silver bruiser repeatedly flung his body several feet out of the water, shaking his big, fanged head.
-Payara have hard, bony mouths and lures often hook into the softer flesh beneath their lower jaw or above their eyes, completely outside of their mouths.
+Payara have hard, bony mouths and lures often hook into the somewhat softer flesh in their lower jaw or even completely outside of their mouths.
 When they leave the water and start flinging the heavy lures around, they have a good chance of throwing the bait right back at you.
-As with tarpon, the angler must avoid pulling the line tight on an airborn fish.
+As with tarpon, the angler is always in danger of losing the battle with an airborne fish.
 This payara was hooked solidly and the bait held.
 My biggest worry was that the fish would actually jump into the branches of the overhanging tree as I worked it closer in.
 The payara came close, but my luck and the hooks both held.
-I drifted the fish into the clutches of my tail-grabbing guide and enjoyed another great photo opportunity.
+I drifted the fish into the clutches of my tail-grabbing guide and enjoyed yet another great photo opportunity.

 Back at camp for lunch, my fishing partner and host, Humberto Malaspina and I discussed our fishing plans for the afternoon while we savored our delicious meal.
 We decided to motor upriver in one of the lodge's long dugout canoes.
 The plan was to try a little trolling and then tie our boat up at the base of a small, secondary falls and cast into the fast water.
 With the technical details settled, we finished our lunch and headed for the hammocks for a short siesta.
-I took along my science fiction novel and settled in for a good read.
+I took along my science fiction magazine and settled in for a good read.
 The next thing I knew, my guide was shaking me and telling me it was time to go fishing.
 I had been asleep for two hours!
+That darn fishing is tiring work!

-Uraima Falls Lodge uses 35 foot long dugout canoes carved from huge jungle trees to navigate the heavy waters of the Paragua River.
+Uraima Falls Lodge is located in Venezuela’s fringe of the Guyana Shield region.
+The lodge uses 30 foot long dugout canoes carved from huge jungle trees to navigate the heavy waters of the Paragua River.
 These solid vessels provide two anglers with comfortable seats and a spacious, stable fishing platform.
 Because it is often necessary to fish close to rapids and fast moving water, two crew members handle each canoe.
 One concentrates on driving and positioning the canoe, while the other assists the anglers and lands the payara.
-As ferocious as the payara looks, its head and gill structure is somewhat delicate, so the payara is landed by grabbing it at the base of its sturdy tail.
+As ferocious as the payara looks, its head and gill structure are somewhat delicate, so the payara is landed by grabbing it at the base of its sturdy tail.
 It can then be released with a minimum of injury and stress, helping to assure good fishing for the future.

 I just wound up and slung my floating Rapala sidearm, as hard as I could.
-I was amazed as it actually sailed under the branches of the tree to land with a plunk, dead center in the pool.
+I wore a self-satisfied grin as it actually sailed under the branches of the tree to land with a plunk, dead center in the pool.
 Instantly the water exploded and the lure disappeared.
 Startled, I leaned into the rod, set the hook and felt the satisfying resistance of a big fish.
 Good grief, now what do I do?
 The fish answered the question for me by thrashing wildly across the surface of the pool and into the roaring current just beyond.
 Ok, this I could deal with.
 By now, my guide's frown had turned into enthusiastic multilingual shouts of advice.
-Humberto was yelling, "Aymara, Aymara!" and my pulse was racing as the big fish dug into the current.
-I had hooked an aymara, a big, blocky south American fish resembling a bowfin with toothy jaws from hell.
-I played the fish carefully across the current with my light baitcasting outfit, not wanting to test my 14-pound line against the aymara's 20-pound bulk.
+Humberto was yelling, "Aimara, Aimara!" and my pulse was racing as the big fish dug into the current.
+I had hooked an aimara, our wolfish, a big, blocky south American Characin resembling nothing so much as a bowfin with the toothy jaws from hell.
+I played the fish carefully across the current with my light baitcasting outfit, not wanting to test my 14-pound line against the aimara's 20-pound bulk.
 For once, the fast water helped me by spitting the fish out into the slack water below the canoe.
 Several minutes later, the incredibly ugly fish was finning at the side of the boat.
 Now what?
 We didn't carry a net for the payara and this thing had a fleshy tail wider than anybody's hands, tapering away from its barrel-shaped body.
 With its hideous jaws discouraging any attempt to grab it from the front, we began a heated discussion about how to get it into the boat.
 "Try the bony ridge around the eye sockets", yelled the driver.
 "No, no, the fleshy skin under the jaw, or maybe behind the gills" shouted Humberto, as the payara catcher mincingly probed around the fish, looking for a handhold.
 I went rummaging for my Bogagrip.
-Meanwhile, the aymara rested alongside the boat with the flowing water bringing fresh oxygen to its gills and replenshing its strength.
+Meanwhile, the aimara rested alongside the boat with the flowing water bringing fresh oxygen to its gills and replenshing its strength.
 It ended the debate by heaving its bulk against the side of the canoe, leaving the lure hooked onto the wooden dugout as it swam slowly away.

 Uraima Falls is located in the State of Bolivar in the southeastern portion of Venezuela.
 The Paragua river tumbles through rocky defiles as it descends from the southern mountains into the the "llanos", the high plains of Venezuela.
 The comfortable camp, located on an island literally surrounded by descending levels of the falls, is the last thing one would expect to find in this starkly beautiful jungle locale.
 Fishermen enjoy spacious, private bedrooms with real beds, sheets and pillows in traditional, local Indian-style thatched huts.
 Each round hut contains two bedrooms, a sitting area and a great bathroom with flush toilets, running water and a real hot-water shower.
 This just isn't roughing it!
 Uraima falls provides a taste of luxury in the jungle.